 Russian President Vladimir Putin has enjoyed over two decades of uncontested power.
 Now, however, with Russia’s “special military operation” in Ukraine badly stalled, Putin’s leadership is facing unprecedented scrutiny.

-“Vladimir Putin has never faced a serious challenge to his power,” Amy Knight, an expert on Russian history and politics, wrote in the Washington Post.
+“Vladimir Putin has never faced a serious challenge to his power,” Amy Knight, an expert on Russian history and politics, wrote in the Washington Post months back.
 “But his disastrous war in Ukraine could change that.”

 Regardless, the likelihood of an external, popular uprising-style coup, which removes Putin from power, remains low.

 Putin still enjoys favorable support amongst his constituents.
 Actually, that Putin still enjoys the support of his people, irrespective of his performance, is not a coincidence but a design characteristic of Putin’s government; “Most Russians have minimal access to information outside of state-controlled propaganda,” Knight wrote, “and anyone who dares to take to the streets faces draconian punishments.”

 For example, over 4,5000 antiwar protesters were arrested across Russia last March, in the earliest days of the Ukraine invasion.
 Understandably, Russians face a strong disincentive to publicly oppose their government.

 Rather, the most likely source of a putsch to overthrow Putin would be from within the Kremlin.

 “There have been two successful coups d’etat since the Bolsheviks seized power in 1917,” Knight wrote, “the overthrow of Stalin’s dreaded secret police chief Lavrenti Beria in June 1953 and the ouster of Communist Party First Secretary Nikita Kruschev in October 1964 … in both cases, the support of the security services and the Soviet military were crucial to [the coup’s] success.”